Allium canadense aka Canada Onion

 Canada Onion, Meadow Garlic, Meadow Leek

-How to care for Canada Onion
+How difficult is it to take care of Canada Onion

 With its straightforward care requirements, Canada Onion is a hassle-free plant that anyone can enjoy.